Spot Factoring vs Contract Factoring for Trucking Companies

 What is spot factoring vs. contract factoring?

-The downside of spot factoring is that it is a more expensive option than contract factoring and does not give you continuous cash flow nor the multitude of support services designed specifically for trucking companies.
+The downside of spot factoring is that it is more expensive than contract factoring and does not give you continuous cash flow or the multitude of support services designed specifically for trucking companies.
 It also provides a lower advance rate and a higher factoring rate than contract factoring.
 Another downside to spot factoring is that it typically only works on large invoices in order to be worth the factoring company’s time and effort.
 As freight bills are generally considered small compared to other industry invoices, individual invoices from a trucking company usually do not qualify for spot factoring.
 Generally speaking, spot factoring is best suited for industries with large projects, such as a construction company.

 • Significantly lower factoring rates to improve profitability.